whatsthebeef/neo4j-managed-extensions-test/README.md

 2. mvn clean install
 3. install neo-4j
 4. copy jar from maven compilation to neo4j/plugin
-5. copy the following jars a neo4j/lib aopalliance-1.0.jar
+5. copy the following jars from target/alternativeLocations to neo4j/lib (if they aren't there don't worry about them) aopalliance-1.0.jar aopalliance-repackaged-2.3.0-b05.jar guava-17.0.jar
-aopalliance-repackaged-2.3.0-b05.jar
-guava-17.0.jar